Moving Out: Your Financial Checklist

 Friends: Do you have some helpful friends and family who’ll volunteer to load up their cars and lug some of your boxes to the new place?
 If so, maybe swing them $50 or shout them lunch for their kind efforts.

-Rail: Sending your belongings via rail when moving interstate can be a cost-effective and efficient way to transport your items.
-Research and choose a reputable rail service provider that offers interstate moving services in Australia and they should be able to deliver your contents straight to your door.
+Rail: Sending your belongings via rail when moving interstate can be a cost-effective and efficient way to transport them.
+Research and choose a reputable rail service provider that offers interstate moving services in Australia.
+They should be able to deliver your contents straight to your door.
+If you’d like more information and resources on the when and how of moving, Muval is a great online platform that provides quotes for people and businesses looking to compare and book moving services.

 When are the move-out and move-in dates?